vishprivenkat/youtube-rec-engine/README.md

 # youtube-rec-engine
-A YouTube Video Recommendation Engine using Title, Author and Category of YouTube Video based on Cosine Similarity.
+A YouTube Video Recommendation Engine using video title and video description of YouTube Video based on Cosine Similarity.